trackmania-rl/tmrl/README.md

 self.__t_end = self.__t_start + self.time_step_duration
 ```

-This core meachnism can be visualized as follows:
+This timing allows us to implement the core meachnism of Real-Time Gym environments, which can be visualized as follows:

 ![Gym Real-Time Framework](figures/rt_gym_env.png "Gym Real-Time Framework")